What Saturn retrograde 2023 in Pisces means and its effects on the zodiacs

 Saturn has a significant influence on the zodiac system.
 The last time this unique planet with icy rings went retrograding was in the sun sign of Aquarius in March 2020.
 This time around, the planet which upholds karma as supreme is in the dreamy sign of Pisces.
-So, let us see what Saturn retrograde 2023 means for all the zodiacs.
+So, let us see what Saturn retrograde 2023 means for all the zodiacs, and what its effects are.

-Saturn entered the water sign of Pisces on 7 March and shall go in retrograde starting 17 June at 10:57 pm IST and will end by 12:33 pm IST on 4 November.
+Saturn entered the water sign of Pisces on 7 March and shall go in retrograde starting 18 June 2023 at 1.27 am SGT (17 June at 1.27 pm EST) and will end by 3.03 pm SGT on 4 November (3.03 pm EST on 4 November).
 This planet symbolises rules and regulations, tasks, time and discipline and is one of the slowest-moving planets in the solar system.
 It takes around 25-30 years to traverse all 12 zodiac signs.

 Saturn retrograde 2023 in Pisces: Definition and astrological relevance